GabMartino/TransformerForDummies/README.md

 # TransformerForDummies

-I found that some important details of the Transformer implementation were are not totally clear and I needed to search for other implementation or explanations of these details.
+When I started to study the Transformer model, I found that some important details of the model implementation were not totally clear and I needed to search for other implementation or explanations of these details.

-For this reason, I decided to report clarifications for the most important doubts that I had, hoping that this could help some new people entering in this field!
+For this reason, I decided to report some clarifications for the most important doubts that I had, hoping that this could help some other researchers!

-The explainations assume a basic knowledge of the transformer models (e.g. Encoder-Decoder architecture, Multi-Head Attention Mechanism, tokenization, etc.), avoiding to create a redundant repository over millions already present on the web, and focusing mainly on the ambiguities.
+These explainations assume a basic knowledge of the transformer models (e.g. Encoder-Decoder architecture, Multi-Head Attention Mechanism, tokenization, etc.), avoiding creating a redundant repository over millions already present on the web.
+In this way, I can focus specifically on the ambiguities.

 This Repo offers:

-#### 1. A Readme with all the revealed ambiguities that I found
+#### 1. This README.md file with all the explained ambiguities that I found;
-#### 2. A complete, clear and commented implementation of the Transformer model in Pytorch and Pytorch Lightning
+#### 2. A complete, clear and commented implementation of the Transformer model in Pytorch and Pytorch Lightning.

 ## The Architecture
 The very well known image that depict the transformer architecture hides a lot of important information that are useful for the correct implementation.